wandrew0/MoneyWatcher/README.md

 Before running any of the javascript code, make sure that your environment variables in `/api/config.env` are set to valid values.
 Depending on the provider, email may require special setup to work properly.

 `npm run api` for the api on port 3000

-`npm run frontend` for the frontend on port 3001, which should automatically open your browser.
+`npm run frontend` (in a new terminal) for the frontend on port 3001, which should automatically open your browser.
 If it doesn't, navigate to http://localhost:3001.

 ## Run (with Docker)
 The included Dockerfile, start.sh, and following instructions build and run a standalone container with the frontend, api, and MongoDB layers all together.
 The frontend and api will be exposed, but not MongoDB.